 - How should the interplay with regulation impact risk management?

-- How can the same risk system be used effectively for two separate purposes?
-Create an enduring network of peers that will provide sustained leadership in the banking sector.
+- How can the same risk system be used effectively for two separate purposes – risk control and business development?

-Board members, chief risk officers, chief financial officers, chief operating officers, risk managers, banking executives, insurance professionals, auditors, financial analysts, regulators, non-financial sector industry executives with significant roles in operational risk management.
+Board members, chief risk officers, chief financial officers, chief operating officers, risk managers, banking executives, insurance professionals, auditors, financial analysts, regulators and non-financial sector industry executives with significant roles in operational risk management.

 For more information please visit www.sse.whu.edu